Top 12 Best Activities in Iceland

 3. Tour the Golden Circle and Go Snowmobiling or Snorkeling

-Photo from Private 9-Hour Golden Circle & Snowmobiling Tour with Transfer from Reykjavik
+Photo from Golden Circle & Snowmobiling Tour with Transfer from Reykjavik

-The Golden Circle is Iceland’s most popular sightseeing route.
+The Golden Circle is Iceland’s most popular sightseeing route, making it a top activity for those visiting the country.
 It comprises three major attractions: The historic Thingvellir National Park, the highly active Geysir Geothermal Area, and the majestic Gullfoss waterfall.
-These are some of the best things to see in Iceland and it's easily accessible as they are close to the capital city of Reykjavik.
+These are some of the best things to see in Iceland, and they are easily accessible as they are close to the capital city of Reykjavik.

 You can drive the Golden Circle in a few hours, making time for other activities for the rest of the day.
 Others opt to spread out the drive over a whole day, making time for snorkeling tours and snowmobile tours for extra excitement.

 Thingvellir National Park is important to Icelanders for many reasons.
-It's natural beauty is unique as it is where the tectonic plates of North America and Eurasia are drifting part.
-That creates a dramatic landscape of moss-covered lava fields, deep gorges and waterfalls.
+Its natural beauty is unique as it is where the tectonic plates of North America and Eurasia are drifting apart.
+That creates a dramatic landscape of moss-covered lava fields, deep gorges, and waterfalls.

 It also has historical significance as Althingi, the oldest working national assembly in the world, was established at Thingvellir in 930 AD.
 Additionally, it was where Iceland's declaration of independence was formally signed in 1944.